Easy Stir Fry Veggies

 - 1 tablespoon rice vinegar

-- Heat 1 tablespoon oil in large heavy skillet over medium high.
-Once hot, add broccoli and carrots.
-When starting to get tender, about 5 minutes, remove from pan and set aside.
+- Heat 1 teaspoon oil in large heavy skillet over medium high.
+Once hot, add eggs and cook until just set.
+Remove from pan, and set aside.
+Wipe pan clean if needed.

 May 27, 2020